Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ### Building and Testing

 #### Building the project
-First, ensure that the `VCPKG_ROOT` environment variable is set, as described [above](#vcpkg).
-This needs to be defined any time you want to build using vcpkg.
-Then generate the build files and build as you would with any standard CMake project.
+Generate the CMake files and build as you would with any standard CMake project.
 From the repo root, run:

 ```sh